LoraHub: Efficient Cross-Task Generalization via Dynamic LoRA Composition: Related work

 Our method substantially draws on the concept of LoRA module composition, and thus, aligns with the significant thread of research in model merging.
 This research focus is broadly categorized based on the ultimate objectives of model merging.

 The first category focuses on merging entire models, and the goal is to combine individually trained models to approximate the performance benefits of model ensembling or multi-task learning.
-Prior works such as \cite{Matena2021MergingMW} and \cite{jin2023dataless} operated under the assumption of shared model architectures. \cite{Matena2021MergingMW} amalgamates models by approximating Gaussian posterior distributions garnered from Fisher information, while \cite{jin2023dataless} merges models steered by weights that minimize the differences in prediction.
+Prior works \citep{Matena2021MergingMW,jin2023dataless,yadav2023tiesmerging,DBLP:conf/icml/WuWGLZSL23} operated under the assumption of shared model architectures.
+For example, \cite{Matena2021MergingMW} amalgamates models by approximating Gaussian posterior distributions garnered from Fisher information, while \cite{yadav2023tiesmerging} merges models via resolving model interferences.
 Another approach is merging models with different architectures.
 For instance, \cite{ainsworth2023git} configures weights of different models prior to their merger.
 Following this objective, \cite{stoica2023zipit} merges models operating on varying tasks by identifying common features, without requiring additional training.
-Unlike these works, our work focuses on merging models to enable cross-task generalization.
+Unlike these works, our work focuses on merging models for better cross-task generalization.